Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

 * Fastq QC using Fastp
 * Identified site bam file and alignment historgram
 * annotation to sites
 * annotations to visualization
+* Fixed variable analysis bug

  ## Installation
- git clone the IGU_CHANGEseq into a designated folder using the following command
+ git clone the IGU_CHANGEseq into a designated folder using the following co5mmand

  ```
  git clone https://github.com/Interventional-Genomics-Unit/IGU_CHANGEseq